NU-CUCIS/microstructure-optimization-sampling/README.md

 * MATLAB 9.2.0.556344 (R2017a) or above
 * Python 2.7.1 or above

-## File Structure

-*
-* Python notebooks for analyzing the data are present in the notebooks subdirectory

 ## Citation
 If you use this code or data, please cite: